lexbor/docs/source/examples/html/document_parse.md

-The example provided in [lexbor/html/document_parse.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/document_parse.c) serves as a clear demonstration of how to create, parse, and handle an HTML document using Lexbor.
+The example provided in [lexbor/html/document_parse.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/html/document_parse.c) serves as a clear demonstration of how to create, parse, and handle an HTML document using `lexbor`.
 Through careful initialization, parsing, result outputting, and cleanup, this code illustrates best practices for managing HTML documents in a C environment.